KAPSARC Mosque: A Spiritual Centre for the King Abdullah Petroleum Studies and Research Center by HOK

 Side-bar-footer-forum

-This community masjid, or mosque by HOK, is the spiritual centre of the King Abdullah Petroleum Studies and Research Centre’s residential development.
-A series of outdoor courtyards provide a formal progression towards the mosque, located in the middle of the site’s central green space.
-The courtyards have an axial alignment toward Mecca and the Kaaba, the most sacred places in Islam.
+This community mosque, designed by HOK, serves as the spiritual hub for the residential development of the King Abdullah Petroleum Studies and Research Centre.
+An array of open-air courtyards offers a sequential approach to the mosque, situated at the heart of the site's central green landscape.
+These courtyards, aligning with Mecca and Kaaba, point towards the holiest locations in Islam.

 Surrounded by a reflective pool, the mosque is elevated three feet above the adjacent outdoor spaces.
 This pool glows at night, creating the illusion that the building is levitating over water.
 Worshippers enter the mosque by climbing floating stone steps and traversing a glass bridge over the reflective pool.
 This procession represents the transition of leaving the profane world to enter the sacred realm.
 To either side of the prayer hall, curving walls screen supporting functions, including ablution spaces and imam’s office.